collenpw/poke-game-react/README.md

 Link to the website: okie-dokie-dex.netlify.app

 ### About
 As a child I always enjoyed the Pokemon series.
-This is a tribute to my childhood that has very detailed Pokemon information and allows you to favorite Pokemonfor easy access.
+This is a tribute to my childhood that has very detailed Pokemon information and allows you to favorite Pokemon for easy access.

 ### Technologies Used
 * JavaScript React